TLDR

 That bug was painfully simple and stupid.

-Screen Studio is a desktop app.
+Screen Studio is a screen recorder for macOS.
+It is desktop app.
 It means we need some auto-updater to allow users to install the latest app version easily.

 The app checks for the update every 5 minutes or when the user activates the app.